4 Biggest Real Estate SEO Mistakes

 4. Measuring Success By Google Ranking

-Instead of measuring success by ranking, we use metrics.
-Using tools like Google Analytics and the REW dashboard, metrics tells us how many visits your site is receiving and what your visitors are doing after they arrive.
+Using tools like Google Analytics and the REW dashboard, metrics tell us how many visits your site is receiving and what your visitors are doing after they arrive.
 The main factors for determining a site's success are leads generated and conversion rate (the percentage of visits that become leads), not what position you think you rank on Google.

 The Inevitable Conclusion

-Understanding the top SEO mistakes I've highlighted above is a start to understanding what SEO looks like in our current internet era.
-Web developers have to recognize that the SEO landscape is changing.
-As the way we use the internet evolves, so does SEO, because search engines simply want to give users the best possible experience—no more, no less.
-If you can provide a fulfilling experience for your users and implement clean SEO strategies, you'll get the leads you want.
+Understanding the top SEO mistakes I've highlighted above is a start to understand what real estate SEO is in our current internet era.
+Web developers and digital marketers need to recognize that SEO is a dynamic field that constantly evolves as search engines aim to provide the best possible experience to users.